istio/istio.io/content/en/docs/setup/install/standalone-operator/index.md

 for the complete set of configuration settings.

 ## Canary Upgrade

 You can use operator to do canary upgrade of Istio control plane, similar to what istioctl does, refer to [upgrade guide]((/docs/setup/upgrade/#canary-upgrades))

-For example, if you have already installed Istio following the previous step, check existence of in cluster `IstioOperator` CR:
+For example, if you have already installed Istio following the previous step, check existence of in-cluster `IstioOperator` CR "example-istiocontrolplane":

 {{< text bash >}}
 $ kubectl get iop --all-namespaces